P0135: O2 Sensor Heater Circuit Malfunction (Bank 1 Sensor 1)

 What Is P0135?

-It occurs when the Powertrain Control Module (PCM) or Engine Control Module (ECM) tests the oxygen sensor heater circuit in Bank 1 and detects a problem.
-Here, ‘Bank 1 Sensor 1’ refers to the upstream oxygen sensor located closest to the engine on the side with cylinder #1.
+This OBD II code is triggered when the Powertrain Control Module (PCM) or Engine Control Module (ECM) tests the oxygen sensor heater circuit in Bank 1 and detects a malfunction.
+‘Bank 1 Sensor 1’ refers to the upstream oxygen sensor closest to the engine on the same side as cylinder #1.

-Without a functional oxygen sensor or heater element (heater coil), the PCM or ECM won’t adjust the engine’s fuel injectors to maintain an air-fuel balance for each combustion cycle.
-As a result, the engine will run rich and affect your vehicle’s fuel efficiency.
+Without a functioning O2 heater element (heater coil), the PCM or ECM can’t correctly adjust the fuel injectors to maintain the ideal air-fuel ratio during combustion.
+As a result, the engine may run rich, reducing fuel efficiency.

-This problem is more common in older vehicles and is typically triggered by a short circuit or excessive resistance in the heater circuit, likely due to a faulty heater coil.
+This fault code is common in older vehicles and is triggered by a short circuit or high resistance in the heater circuit, typically due to a failed heater coil.

-The P0135 code doesn’t have many obvious symptoms, but here’s what you may notice:
+The P0135 code doesn’t always have clear symptoms, but here are a few signs you might notice:

-◾ Reduced fuel economy (high fuel consumption): If the upstream O2 sensor is faulty, it’ll misread the oxygen levels and cause the PCM or ECM to deliver excess fuel to the engine.
+6. Increased fuel consumption: If the upstream O2 sensor is faulty, it’ll misread the oxygen levels and cause the PCM or ECM to deliver excess fuel to the engine.

-Here are a few instances that can cause a P0135 code:
+Here are a few problems that can cause your car’s computer to register a diagnostic trouble code P0135:

 • High resistance in the O2 heater element

-• An excessive current draw in the heater circuit
+• Excessive current draw in the heater circuit

-• A malfunctioning or damaged engine coolant temp sensor
+• Malfunctioning or damaged engine coolant temp sensor

 • Low fuel pressure